Blue White Simple Financial Tips Blog Banner 16 3

 Scientific Name: Atelocynus microtis

-Why They Made The List: Although the short-eared dog may appear to be an odd hybrid of a dog and a cat, it really has a tight relationship with foxes and is known as “blue-eyed foxes” in Spanish.
+Why They Made The List: Although the short-eared dog may appear to be an odd hybrid of a dog and a cat, it really has a tight relationship with animals like foxes and is known as “blue-eyed foxes” in Spanish.

 The Amazon Basin is the exclusive home of the little dog known as the short-eared dog.
 Because of their extremely small range, very few people are aware of them, and science does not really know much about them.